The Approach:

 They are empirical ones.

-Housing stability reduces emergency spending, incarceration, and trauma.
+• Housing stability lowers emergency spending, incarceration, and trauma

-Safety nets increase entrepreneurship because failure isn’t fatal.
+• Safety nets increase entrepreneurship because failure is no longer fatal

 In recent years, a growing body of interdisciplinary research has begun to study human flourishing directly—asking not just how economies grow, but how people actually fare in their lives.